visual art and performance Klaus Erich Dietl and Stephanie Müller The Repertory Theatre (REP), Birmingham, UK

 Part II – Protection Shields to Go

-A mobile "pharmacy" is equipped with a series of handmade devices that, on the first sight, might look like protection shields to cut yourself off from your environment.
+The artist trio cuts in half a wardrobe and transforms it into a "pharmacy of missing links“.
+The cut in half sculpture is equipped with a series of handmade devices that, on the first sight, might look like protection shields to cut yourself off from your environment.
 But if you have a closer look, they invite the wearer to concentrate and focus or to cross the separators and take off the blinkers.
 Each device is a unicum and like medicine it comes with a recipe that explains how to use it.
-Each recipe is presented in the guise of a video tutorial.
+The recipe is presented in the guise of a video tutorial.
+Dietl, Fuller-Rowell and Müller shot the video out in the streets of Birmingham.
+The music is composed by Dietl and Müller.
+Fabian Zweck is in charge of the sound design.

 Part III – Sniffin' Diamonds, Cutting Glue

-Choreographer and dancer Justine Maxelon (Brussels, Belgium) and songwriter Laura Melis Theis (Oxford, UK) join during the performance sessions in the mobile swapping chamber Sniffin' Diamonds, Cutting Glue.
+Songwriter Laura Melis Theis (Oxford, UK) joined during the performance sessions in the mobile swapping chamber Sniffin' Diamonds, Cutting Glue.

-Photos by Jonathan Fuller and Mediendienst Leistungshölle, Video by Jonathan Fuller
+Photos and Videos by Jonathan Fuller-Rowell and Mediendienst Leistungshölle